 The COEC shall determine the method of appointment or election, as well as the powers, duties, and organization of these special committees.

 All special committees of the COEC shall report to the COEC.
-The COEC may stablish the kinds of reporting procedures each special committee shall use.
+The COEC may establish the kinds of reporting procedures each special committee shall use.

 Section 4.
 Special Meetings of the Faculty